Can I apply for a loan if I'm unemployed?

 If you are currently out of work, or in between jobs you may still be able to apply for a loan from Morses club.

-We offer small loans for people who are unemployed starting at £100, ranging up to £400 for new customers.
+We offer small loans for people who are unemployed between £200 and £750 for new customers.
 Our interest rates are fixed on our loans and wont change whether you are unemployed or employed.

 You can apply online in minutes and find out if you've been initially approved for one of our quick loans for people who are unemployed.
-One of our agents will arrange to discuss your application and explain the terms.
+One of our Customer Support Associates will arrange to discuss your application and explain the terms.
 They will also complete a credit check and affordability assessment.

 As our loans our unsecured you don't need to own your own home or have a guarantor to sign for the loan alongside you.